jkillingsworth/configs/msys2/README.md

 ## Overview

-These are configuration files for the [Mintty](https://mintty.github.io/) terminal emulator.
+These are configuration files for the [MSYS2](https://www.msys2.org/) environment.